seed-rs/seed/README.md

 Or with [Python](https://www.python.org/) installed, run `python -m http.server` from your crate's root.

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).

-(Todo: Release version)
+In the future, I'd like the build script and commands above to be replaced by [wasm-pack](https://github.com/rustwasm/wasm-pack).

 ### Running included examples
 To run an example located in the `examples` folder, navigate to that folder in a terminal, run the build script for your system (`build.sh` or `build.ps1`), then open the `index.html` file in a web browser.
-Note that if you copy an example to a separate folder, you'll need to edit its `Cargo.toml` to point to the package.crates.io instead of locally: Ie replace `seed = { path = "../../"` with `seed = "^0.1.0"`, and in the build script, remove the leading `../../` on the second line.
+Note that if you copy an example to a separate folder, you'll need to edit its `Cargo.toml` to point to the package on [crates.io](https://crates.io) instead of locally: Ie replace `seed = { path = "../../"` with `seed = "^0.1.0"`, and in the build script, remove the leading `../../` on the second line.